QuizzesAlso known as: tests, topic tests, short assessments

 Quizzes are short tests to determine a student's understanding of a topic before (pre-test), during (mid-test) or after (post-test) content has been taught.
 They:

 - assist educators to assess students' prior knowledge, check for understanding, and also adjust their teaching

-- can provide valuable feedback to students when it is timely and the teacher is focused on more than just the scores
+- can provide valuable feedback to students when it is timely and the focus is on more than just the scores

 - can be adapted so students are tasked with writing a quiz (with the answers, of course!) to demonstrate their understanding.